In this tutorial, we are going to show you how to get the last modification time of a file using PHP.

 - Is the path to the file correct?
-Try using the full path to the file instead of the relative path.
+If it’s not working, try using the full path to the file instead of the relative path.

 - Does your PHP script have permission to access this file?

-The results of filemtime are automatically cached by PHP for performance reasons.
-In order to force filemtime to return the latest modification time, you will have to call the clearstatcache function like so:
+In order to force filemtime to return the latest modification time, you will need to call the clearstatcache function:

 //Clear the file status cache clearstatcache(); //Get the last modified time using the filemtime function. //This function will return a Unix timestamp. $lastModifiedTimestamp = filemtime($file);

-This can be especially important for PHP scripts that read the last modification time of a particular file multiple times.
+This is especially important if your PHP script needs to read the modification time multiple times.